Speeding Accident Lawyer Philadelphia

 When the speed of a car increases, a driver has less reaction time to try to avoid an accident.
 Driving above the posted speed limit is not the only way in which a driver can speed.
 A driver can also speed when they drive too fast for the road conditions, such as a dark night on a country road or flooded conditions on a highway.
 Drivers should adjust their speed to the present road conditions to maximize their safety and the safety of other drivers.

 When drivers speed, avoidable accidents happen.
 Unfortunately, speed-related Car Accidents account for countless injuries and deaths nationwide.
-If you or a loved one has been involved in a Speeding-Related Car Accident and suffered injuries or death as a result, the experienced attorneys at The Law Offices of Greg Prosmushkin, P.C., can see to it that you receive the compensation that you deserve.
+If you or a loved one has been involved in a Speeding-Related Car Accident and suffered injuries or death as a result, the experienced Philadelphia Car Accident Attorneys at The Law Offices of Greg Prosmushkin, P.C., can see to it that you receive the compensation that you deserve.

 In Pennsylvania, drivers have a duty to drive at a speed that would allow them to stop before injuring another person or property.
 Drivers involved in a speeding-related accident must show that the driver who caused the accident was either driving above the posted speed limit, that road conditions or a hazard existed to make their speed dangerous.
 Similarly, New Jersey law charges drivers with the duty to drive according to the posted speed limit, or to adjust their speed if and when potential hazards or road conditions exist.
 When a driver fails to adjust their speed, they should be held liable for whatever accident results.